This article was previously published, and has been updated to reflect the latest events.

 All the tiny nuances of awareness that we try to give to our kids.

-When something large and tragic happens in the world around us — as with the bombings at the Boston Marathon, the shootings at Sandy Hook, or natural disasters like Hurricane Sandy — it affects us all.
+When something large and tragic happens in the world around us — as with the mass school shooting in Parkland, Florida or natural disasters like Hurricanes Harvey and Maria — it affects us all.
 We bear witness.
 We empathize.
 We wonder what it would be like if it happened to us, our loved ones, our children.

 It can be too much to bear, and we may slip a little in maintaining the protective bubble we’ve put around our children.
 We might try to talk in code about the tragedy – thinking our kids won’t notice what the grown-ups are talking about.
 We might let our guard down about sheltering kids from the media – because we desperately want and need more information out of the wish to have the world feel right again.